zalando/riptide/riptide-hystrix/README.md

 ## Configuration

 By default, Hystrix group keys match the host name.
-Hystrix command keys are the same a
+Hystrix command keys are composed of the HTTP method and the URI template or path.

 For the canonical GitHub example...